-5.1 Schedule
+■ 5.1 Schedule

-All projects in this application will obligate TIGER III funds by June 1, 2013 based on a grant award date of April 1, 2012.
-Completion of construction on projects is anticipated by the second quarter of 2013.
-Detailed construction schedules for all of the projects can be found at Schedule.
+All projects in this application will obligate TIGER IV funds by June 1, 2012 based on a grant award date of May 15, 2012.
+Completion of construction on all projects is anticipated by the second quarter of 2013.
+Detailed construction schedules for all of the projects can be found at Project Information.

-5.2 Environmental Approvals
+■ 5.2 Environmental Approvals

 Four of the five projects in this application have secured Categorical Exclusions.
-Environmental documentation for each project is located at Project Information.
+Environmental documentation for each project is located at Project Information and a summary is located at Environmental Status Summary.